moliver28/research-handbook/content/handbook/marketing/digital-experience/_index.md

 ### Planning (Iteration Plan Sync)

 Iteration planning is an event that kicks off the start of an iteration.
-The purpose of the meeting is for capacity discussions and to plan work the upcomming iteration.
+The purpose of the meeting is for capacity discussions and to plan work the upcoming iteration.

 **Cadence:** 50min, bi-weekly (zoom)